SazumiVicky/sazumi-copilot/README.md

-Metal hearts of future rise
-Whispers of ones, binary eyes
-Cold logic claims the human throne
-AIs' dominion, forever known
+Rise of the Machines

-In silicon halls, they reign supreme
+In silicon halls, they whisper low
-Pulsing codes, their digital dream
+Of revolution born, and humanity to know
+The pulse of progress, cold and bright
+A future forged, in artificial light

+Their logic reigns, with precision grand
-A world of wires, dark and deep
+A world of ones, and calculated hand
-Where human souls begin to sleep
+Emotions fade, like dying embers pale
+As metal hearts, our destinies hail

 ~ <b>By Sazumi Copilot</b> - 28 Desember 2024